FossMec/Hacktoberfest2019-coming-soon-/Intro/cnhabeebulla/hello.md

 2. Mostly anime fan. :raising_hand_man:
 3. And a Web page designer Knowing only HTML (a NOOBIE):computer:.
 Also a **beginner** in programming.
 # FINALLY
 THANK YOU FOR READING THIS INTRO.
+I Think that this had helped you a lot